Kaliningrad

 Amalienau, Kaliningrad

-Wrangel Tower is one of the old fortress towers in the German defense ring of the city.
+Wrangel Tower is one of the old fortress towers in the German defensive ring of the city.
 The tower was built in 1853 and named after Field Marshal Heinrich Wrangel.
-From 1928 it has had other than military purposes.
+From 1928 it has had purposes other than military.
+Today there is a café in the tower, so it is a slightly atypical setting that you can experience over a cup of coffee or a beer here.

 Similar to Kaliningrad Travel Guide